 If you’re really want to capture compelling photos, bring a long lens.
 Can you take beautiful photos without one?
 Sure.
 But your odds go up dramatically with a longer lens because it gives you the flexibility to shoot images with more variation.
 My favorite Canon wildlife lens is the 200-400mm f/4L IS USM.
 It’s easy to use and has a built-in 1.4 converter which extends the focal length to 560mm.
 It’s heavy (8lbs) but it’s worth the sore muscles.

 (An example of a detail shot)

 If you don’t own a long lens—and most people don’t (including moi)—I recommend renting.
 You can use a fantastic lens for far less than what it would cost to buy it.
-I’ve used Borrowlenses and LensRentals depending on which had the best prices.
-Both are equally good and will ship straight to your door.
+I use Borrowlenses which tends to have the best prices.

 Bring Two Camera Bodies

 In an ideal world it’s best to have two camera bodies at your disposal, one equipped with a long lens and the other with a wider angle.
 Sightings can change quickly, two cameras help you to be nimble and not miss shots changing lenses.
 As with a long lens, consider renting a second body just for the trip.

 The norm on safari is guests share vehicles.
 It’s a great way to meet new people and share an amazing adventure.
 That said, it also requires compromise.
 If you want to look for leopards when your jeep mates want to see elephants, you’ll have to be flexible.
 It also means if you want to stay and watch a sighting and they want to go back to camp, it can be challenging.
 A private vehicle enables you to dictate your game drives.
 It’s not an inexpensive option, but if it’s in your budget I highly recommend it.

 (What is actually a yawn looks more like a roar)